-Many students who register in certificate programs at Ryerson do so for purposes of academic development.
+Many students who register in certificate programs at Toronto Metropolitan University do so for purposes of academic development.
 An Academic Achievement Award is designed for students who wish to extend or broaden their academic skills through a course series.
-Applicable certificate and/or degree credit courses earned in a Chang School course series can be used towards a relevant Ryerson certificate or degree.
+Applicable certificate and/or degree credit courses earned in a Chang School course series can be used towards a relevant TMU certificate or degree.

 Students may not enrol in a course that lists, as an antirequisite, one which they are currently taking or have already taken and obtained standing.
 Antirequisites are typically created because the course content is too similar to another.

 A grouping of all academic work undertaken by a student.
-At Ryerson there are three careers: Continuing Education (CNED), Undergraduate (UGRD), and Graduate (GRAD).
+At TMU there are three careers: Continuing Education (CNED), Undergraduate (UGRD), and Graduate (GRAD).

 An evaluation process whereby a student can earn academic credit for learning and experience outside of the traditional post-secondary environment.

 Sometimes an attempt to enrol online will result in a conditional enrolment.
 If your enrolment was conditional, you will receive separate emails with your TMU Student Number and the status of your enrolment in approximately 2–5 business days.